 This policy is;

-- aimed (and applies to) towards all Barking and Dagenham Youth Zone employees, trustees and volunteers including external agencies or partners delivering on behalf of the Youth Zone;
+- aimed (and applies to) at all Future Youth Zone employees, trustees and volunteers including external agencies or partners delivering on behalf of the Youth Zone;

 - provides an outline on how to recognise the signs and symptoms of possible abuse to ensure that they recognise the significance of what they are observing, and the procedures that they need to follow if they have a concern.

-All staff members, volunteers, will read this document and sign to say they have done so.
-All staff are required to complete the local “Safeguarding Children – Basic – Level 1” provided by the Local Safeguarding Children’s Board.
+All staff members and volunteers are to read this document and sign to say they have done so.
+In addition, all staff and volunteers are required to complete the local “Safeguarding Children – Basic – Level 1”, on an annual basis, provided by the Local Safeguarding Children’s Board.

-This policy is supplemented the “Safeguarding Tool kit” which provides further detail, examples and training for employees, trustees and volunteers who work directly with children and young people.
-Staff and volunteers will be required to make themselves familiar with aspects of the toolkit as directed by the Safeguarding Leads and/or their line manager.
+This policy is supplemented the “Safeguarding Tool Kit” which provides further detail, examples and training for employees, trustees and volunteers who work directly with children and young people.
+Staff and volunteers will be required to make themselves familiar with aspects of the toolkit as directed by the Youth Zone Designated Safeguarding Leads and/or their line manager.

 Abuse is “a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or another child or children.”